CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

 ### 4. Set Up AWS Secrets Manager
 Create an [AWS account](https://aws.amazon.com) if you don't have one already.

-Navigate to the AWS Secrets Manager console and create a new secret to store your environment variables.
-Call the below fucntion in the code to retrieve your secrets using the AWS SDK (boto3).
+If you're not comfortable using the AWS CLI the navigate to the AWS Secrets Manager console in your browser and create a new secret to store your environment variables.

+At runtime, call the below function in the code to retrieve your secrets using the AWS SDK (boto3).

 Please note that there are charges when using AWS Secrets Manager - but it's peanuts.

 <img width="808" alt="Screenshot 2024-05-06 at 20 34 00" src="https://github.com/CHRISCARLON/DfT-Street-Manager-Pipeline/assets/138154138/2a99f555-6b8f-4586-8b2f-a7471911bae1">